 - Use gas, propane and kerosene units only in properly vented areas.

 - Choose units with outer grill openings small enough to keep hands and pet paws out.

-- Make sure smoke and carbon monoxide detectors are operating properly before using any space heaters.
+- Ensure that smoke and carbon monoxide detectors work properly before using space heaters inside.

 - Plug heaters directly into a 120-volt wall outlet.
 Never use an extension cord, power strip, surge protector, multiple outlet adapter or any type of connecting power source.